Scarletwtc/Scarletwtc-Software-Design-Techniques_keki/README.md

 2. **Decouple modules and improve maintainability** : Observer, Strategy, Proxy
 3. **Support future extension** without modifying existing code : OCP, flexible pattern use
 4. **Increase code reuse and clarity** : delegation where necessary

+In summary, the Smart Cake Shop Management System applies a combination of creational, behavioral, and structural design patterns to create a scalable architecture.
+These patterns work together to promote flexibility, reduce redundancy, and make the system adaptable for future extensions, such as integrating online orders or multi-branch management.